-(1) As of December 31, 2019, the Province directly owned approximately 47.3% of Hydro One Limited's outstanding common shares and 100% of the outstanding Series 1 preferred shares.

-(2) Indirectly held through a wholly-owned subsidiary of Hydro One Limited that acts as a holding company for Hydro One's non-rate-regulated businesses.

-(3) Indirectly held through a wholly-owned subsidiary of Hydro One Limited.
+- (1) As of December 31, 2020, the Province directly owned approximately 47.3% of Hydro One Limited's outstanding common shares. - (2) Indirectly held through a wholly-owned subsidiary of Hydro One Limited that acts as a holding company for Hydro One's non-rate-regulated businesses. - (3) Indirectly held through a wholly-owned subsidiary of Hydro One Limited.